dynata/iab-tcf-php/README.md

-# PHP Library for Parsing the IAB TCF String
+# PHP Library for Parsing the IAB TC String

 This project includes a PHP Library for working with: